Union Minister Puri sees 'clear support' for Tibrewal in fight against Mamata

-Tibrewal, who accompanied Puri, is challenging Chief Minister Mamata Banerjee in her home constituency Bhabanipur, a seat which the TMC had won in elections held to the state assembly earlier this year.
-The seat was vacated by winning MLA Sobhandeb Chattopadhyay to make way for his party leader.
-Banerjee had lost elections in Nandigram by a narrow margin to her former aide Suvendu Adhikari who is now BJP’s leader in the West Bengal assembly.
+The Union Minister also visited the residences of Netaji Subhas Chandra Bose and Jan Sangh founder Syama Prasad Mookerjee in Bhabanipur.

-The Nandigram election is however subject to an ongoing court challenge.
-Puri, a former Indian Ambassador to the United Nations, also visited Netaji Subhas Chandra Bose’s and Jan Sangh founder Syama Prasad Mookerjee houses, both located in the Bhabanipur area, to pay homage to the two leaders.
+Later in the day, newly appointed West Bengal BJP president Sukanta Mazumdar alleged that he was stopped by police from campaigning near the Chief Minister’s residence at Bhabanipur as the TMC was afraid of his party.

-"Visited the ancestral home of staunch nationalist & firm believer in India's unity & development, Dr Syama Prasad Mookerjee Ji & joined @BJP4Bengal karyakartas in paying homage to the memory of one of the founders of Bhartiya Jan Sangh.
-His vision & ideals continue to inspire us," he tweeted.
-Puri later said there is disillusionment among people about the ruling Trinamool Congress in the constituency and predicted this will be reflected in the results, if people vote “freely”.
+“The TMC is afraid of the BJP and hence not allowing us to campaign in Bhabanipur.
+But rest assured the people will break the barricades,” said Mazumdar.

 Check out DH's latest videos